arminask/Port-Windows-11-Galaxy-A52s-5G/guides/uninstall-windows/page.md

 You should see a message in Odin that the flash was successful and your phone should reboot.

 If you've done everrything correctly, your phone should be restored to the stock partition layout.

+Additionally, if also have the UEFI flashed to the boot partition, you will need to flash the stock boot image to your phone.

+If you don't have a backup of boot.img, you can extract it from the stock firmware of your device.